Ang Zhiwei

 Ang Zhiwei is a Singaporean footballer who plays in the S.League for Warriors FC.
 He started his career as an attacking midfielder but now plays as a defender.

 Club career

-And started focusing on football after rejection from his school basketball team due to his height.
+He started to focus on football after rejection from his school's basketball team due to his height.

-Ang started off as a player in the Prime League until he came to prominence in the 2009 S.League season when he formed part of the Geylang United squad which overcame reigning Singapore Cup champions, Bangkok Glass, to capture the Singapore Cup.
-His performance also led to him being selected for the Singapore Under-21 National Team.
+Ang started off as a player in the Prime League until he came to prominence in the 2009 S.League season.
+At that time, he took a part of the Geylang United squad which overcame reigning Singapore Cup champions, Bangkok Glass, to capture the Singapore Cup.
+His performance also led to being selected for the Singapore Under-21 National Team.

 As he was conscripted for National Service in 2010, his professional footballing career came to a standstill.
 Ang turned out for NFL Division One side, Singapore Armed Forces Sports Association (SAFSA) during his two years as a national serviceman and was the captain of the SAFSA side.